Burdock Root Health Benefits

 Burdock Root's natural decongestant properties are ideal for those suffering with the cold or flu.
 Not only does its anti-inflammatory attributes help to dissolve mucus, but its expectorant characteristic forces it out of the body.

-In addition, Burdock Root is packed with Vitamin C, a common immune booster and metabolism enhancer.
+In addition, Burdock Root is packed with Vitamin C, a common immune booster.

-Its anti-inflammatory properties are a major key when it comes to joint health and arthritis.
-A 2014 study found it to be effective in reducing inflammation in osteoarthritis patients.
+Its anti-inflammatory properties are a major key when it comes to joint health.

 How to make Burdock Root Tea